 - Gas price: The higher the gas price is, the higher would your costs for gas be if you would keep driving with fossil fuels.

-- Energy consumption: The less energy your EV consumes, the less often you need to charge and therefore, the more money you save driving electric.
+- Energy consumption: The less energy your EV consumes, the less often you need to charge and therefore, the more money you save driving an electric car.

 We’ve calculated the savings with a charging efficiency of 90%.
 This, of course, can vary between different charging stations, the higher and better the charging efficiency is, the lower the energy costs.